ReshiAdavan/Catena/README.md

 # Catena

-A Simple Actor-Based Blockchain build in Scala
+A Simple Actor-Based Blockchain built in Scala